-Report on the Standalone Financial Statements Opinion
+Report on the audit of Standalone Ind AS Financial Statements Opinion

-We have audited the accompanying standalone Ind AS financial statementsof ELECTROTHERM(INDIA) LIMITED ("the Company") which comprise the Balance Sheet as atMarch 31 2020 the Statement of Profit and Loss (including other comprehensive income)Statement of Changes in Equity Statement of Cash Flows for the year then ended and notesto the standalone financial statements including a summary of significant accountingpolicies and other explanatory information (hereinafter referred to as "theStandalone Ind AS Financial
+We have audited the accompanying Standalone Ind AS Financial Statements of ELECTROTHERM(INDIA) LIMITED ("the Company") which comprise the Balance Sheet as atMarch 31 2020 the Statement of Profit and Loss (including other comprehensive income)Statement of Changes in Equity Statement of Cash Flows for the year then ended and notesto the standalone financial statements including a summary of significant accountingpolicies and other explanatory information (hereinafter referred to as "theStandalone Ind AS Financial

 In our opinionandtothebestofourinformationandaccordingtotheexplanationsgiven to us readwith the notes to accounts except for the effects of the matter described in the Basisfor Qualified Opinion section of our report the aforesaid Standalone Financial Statementsgive the information required by the Companies Act 2013 ("the Act") in themanner so required and give a true and fair view in conformity with the Indian AccountingStandards prescribed under Section 133 of the Act read with the Companies (IndianAccounting Standards) Rules 2015 as amended (Ind AS) and other accounting principlesgenerally accepted in India of the state of affairs of the Company as at March 31 2020and its Profit(including other comprehensive income) changes in equity and itscash flows for the year ended on that date.

 Basis for Qualified Opinion

-We draw attention to Note No. 34(b) of non- provision of interest on NPA accounts ofbanks of Rs.160.67 Crore (Net of Reversal on settlement) for the yearunder consideration and the total amount of such unprovided interest till date is Rs1037.01 Crore.
+We draw attention to Note No. 34(b) of non- provision of interest on NPA accounts ofbanks of Rs.160.67 Crore (Net of Reversal of Rs.17.31 crore on its settlement) for theyear under consideration and the total amount of such unprovided interest till date is Rs1037.01 Crore.
 The exact amounts of the said non provisions of interest are not determinedand accounted for by the Company and accordingly

-We conducted our audit in accordance with the Standards on Auditing (SAs) as specified under section 143(10) of the Companies Act2013 ("the Act").
-Our responsibilities under those SAs are further described inthe Auditor's Responsibilities for the Audit of the StandaloneInd AS Financial Statements section of our report.
+We conducted our audit of the Standalone Ind AS Financial Statements in accordance withthe Standards on Auditing (SAs) as specified under section 143(10) of the Companies Act2013 ("the Act").
+Our responsibilities under those SAs are further described inthe Auditor's Responsibilities for the Audit of the Standalone Ind AS Financial Statementssection of our report.
 We are independent of the Company in accordance with the Code ofEthics issued by the Institute of Chartered Accountants of India together with the ethicalrequirements that are relevant to our audit of the financial statements under theprovisions of the Act and the Rules there under and we have fulfilled our other ethicalresponsibilities in accordance with these requirements and the Code of Ethics.
 We believethat the audit evidence we have obtained opinion. is

 Emphasis of Matter